 While we can’t control if external Google and Yahoo accounts mark emails from The New School as spam, there are some things that you can do as a sender to prevent this from happening.

-Provide Unsubscribe Button
+Provide One-Click Unsubscribe Button

-If you are not using a third party email vendor but are still sending bulk emails to accounts outside of the @newschol.edu domain, make sure you include clear instructions for how someone can unsubscribe from future emails.
+If you are not using a third party email vendor but are still sending bulk emails to accounts outside of the @newschool.edu domain, make sure you include clear instructions for how someone can unsubscribe from future emails.

 Quickly Honor Unsubscribe Requests